 Additionally, the placebo group saw a 10.8% decrease in break load, while the group which received the supplement only saw a 2.20% decrease in break load.

-A 2013 Korean study linked pattern hair loss to lower levels of serum ferritin, the protein within the body which is necessary to store iron.
+A 2013 Korean study linked pattern baldness to lower levels of serum ferritin, the protein within the body which is necessary to store iron.

-This study strongly supports the link between iron deficiency and the progression of female-pattern hair loss, and further studies may be beneficial in discovering the why behind these results.
+This study strongly supports the link between iron deficiency and the progression of female-pattern baldness, and further studies may be beneficial in discovering the why behind these results.

 As I established in a previous article, an excess of calcium in the bloodstream and hair follicles can cause chronic inflammation.

-And, as you know, inflammation has a direct impact on the hair follicle, leading to miniaturization of the hair follicle and hair loss.
+And, as you know, inflammation has a direct impact on the hair follicle, leading to miniaturization of the hair follicle.

 Magnesium, however, has been shown to reduce the levels of calcium found in blood vessels.
 This means that inflammation caused by calcium can be decreased—and even reversed—when magnesium is used.